brikis98/yevgeniy-brikman-homepage/_posts/2011-07-14-5-things-that-suck-about-europe.md

 Europeans love to drink, so long as it's not water.
-They serve up [incredible beer](https://picasaweb.google.com/brikis98/MunichFoodDrink#5214051885492727906) by the liter, but order water at a restaurant and you get a weird look.
+They serve up [incredible beer](https://picasaweb.google.com/brikis98/MunichFoodDrink#5214051885492727906) by the liter, but order water at a restaurant, and you get a weird look.
 Moreover, it's never clear if the tap water is safe to drink, so no trip to Europe is complete without a daily stop at the convenience store for some bottled water.